Ultrasonic Contact Transducers

-Our contact probes are built to last, easy to use and most of all, accurate.
+Waygate's line of Krautkramer ultrasonic contact transducers and probes are built to last, easy to use and most of all, accurate.
 This means you get better results, every time.
 We offer many different types of contact probes including multiple straight beam single element, straight beam dual element and angle beam options.

 - Straight Beam Single Element Probes

 We used to be GE Inspection Technologies, now we’re Waygate Technologies, a global leader in NDT solutions with more than 125 years of experience in ensuring quality, safety and productivity.

 After all, when you’re out in the field and need the most efficient and reliable data from your probes, you can’t leave anything up to chance.
 This comparative analysis will showcase three of our ultrasonic probes and measure their performance capabilities against our leading competitor’s counterparts.
 Download our analysis to ensure you never have to second-guess your first choice.